 4. Because of the street artists

 It’s a tradition in Quebec City: there are a lot of street artists.
 But not the random artists that you might find everywhere else in the world, sometimes more annoying than interesting.
 Here the people performing in the streets do really have a lot of talent and there are a few open stages especially for them.
-During the summer months, there is also a free circus show on a big stage next to the harbor: the quality of the performance that I saw early September this year was breathtaking.
-Quebec City is the place to be to enjoy street art!
+During the summer months, there is also a free circus show on a big stage next to the harbour: the quality of the performance that I saw in September 2017 was breathtaking.
+Quebec City is the place to be to enjoy street shows!

 5. Because of the “crème molle”